We go through how you can use Divio Mirrors to build scaleable and secure single-tenant web applications.

 Marketing

-Single-tenancy architecture is a common approach used by SaaS applications to serve each customer, or tenant, a dedicated and separate instance of an application.
+Single-tenancy architecture is a common approach used by SaaS applications to serve each customer, or tenant, a dedicated and separate instance of an application facilitating scalable app development.

 A single-tenancy architecture also provides each customer with their own set of allocated resources.
 No single customer can consume the resources of another, ensuring a responsive application and increased availability.
-Inversely if specific customers place more demands on the application, more resources can be allocated accordingly, scaling up specific instances to meet demand.
+Inversely if specific customers place more demands on the application, more resources can be allocated accordingly, scaling up specific instances to meet demand highlighting its effectiveness in scaling applications.

-It also becomes possible to provide customers with more specialised variants of the application whilst sharing a consistent code base, applying customer-specific changes to specific application instances.
-Apps can be offered as a white-label solution that can be customised or branded to customer requirements.
+It also becomes possible to provide customers with more specialised variants of the application whilst sharing a consistent code base, applying customer-specific changes to specific scalable app instances.
+Apps can be offered as a white-label solution that can be customised or branded to customer requirements supporting app scaling for different use cases.

-A trade-off typically associated with a single-tenancy architecture is shifting the complexity from the application to the hosting infrastructure.
+A trade-off typically associated with a single-tenancy architecture is shifting the complexity from the application to the hosting infrastructure, which is crucial when addressing scaling web applications.

 This typically means that rather than having one large instance to deploy and maintain, a single-tenant application needs to be deployed and managed for every specific customer, increasing maintenance overhead.